Start with a broom and end with a needle.

 When starting painting, choosing brushes in this way can really help because it stops you focusing on the ‘interesting detail’.

 Using large brushes to lay down bold and decisive strokes, helps to alleviate self-inflicted pressure to make the painting look finished too early on, in reality this never happens it’s like trying to re-landscape your garden without digging up the soil, you have to make the mess first to finish with the flowers.

 How big is big?

-If you use large brushes to start with it will teach you brush skills and the huge variety of marks that can be achieved with one brush rather than relying on another specialist brush to fix the problem.
+If you use large brushes to begin your painting, you’ll develop brush handling skills, techniques and a huge variety of marks that can be achieved with one brush rather than relying on another specialist brush to fix the problem.

-For an example canvas 30x 40cm I would use a brush 2-4 cm wide.
+For example, if I was painting a 30 x 40cm canvas, I would start with a brush 2-4 cm wide.

 What type of brush should I use?